datascape/start/viv/README.md

 [Make DMV Appointment - What to bring](https://www.ncdot.gov/dmv/help/moving/Pages/new-residents.aspx) - Early morning and early afternoons tend to be the least busy times.
 Tuesdays, Wednesdays and Thursdays are great times to visit.
 Avoid the last day of the month and a lunch time visit – from 11 a.m. to 2 p.m.

+## Order from InstaCart

+[instacart.com](https://instacart.com) - We used Loren's Google accoun to login.

 ## Senior Living

 Our [Chapel Hill Low Income List](../chapelhill/)